aamaruca/GrowMe/client/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-- homegpage linking to a form page for user input
+- link to a form page for user input
-- Render previously entered data on page as well as new entries
+- Render entries on page as a list
-- Render detail pages for each user entry to include more information from form
+- Render detail pages for each user entry to include more data
 - Include a link back to the homepage from every other page
-- Allow users to either edit posts or creat subsequent new posts

 #### PostMVP

-- Include feature to allow user to upload thier own photo
+-Include feature to allow user to upload thier own photo and render on page -Allow users to either edit posts or creat subsequent new posts
-- Implement toggle on rerender after new entries are submited
+- Implement toggle on rerender after new entries are submited back to display list page
 - Include a delete feature for user to delete entries
 - Utilize a component library for styling or functionality purposes

 ## Project Schedule
 |  Day | Deliverable | Status
 |---|---| ---|
 |June 4-6| Prompt / Wireframes / Priority Matrix / Timeframes | Complete